MarjorieS81/Election-Analysis/README.md

+## election-analysis
+Gathering polling insights using Python.

+# Project Overview
+We are completing an election audit for the Colorado Board of Elections.

+In this project, our final Python script will need to be able to deliver the following information when the script is run:

+- Total number of votes cast
+- A complete list of candidates who received votes
+- Total number of votes each candidate received
+- Percentage of votes each candidate won
+- The winner of the election based on popular vote
+# Resources
+Data Source: election_result.csv
+Software: Python 3.6.1, Visual Studio Code 1.39.0
-- There were 369,711 total votes in the election.
+# Summary- There were 369,711 total votes in the election.
 - The candidates were:
   - Charles Casper Stockham
   - Diana DeGette